Knowledge Base Optimization: 10 Strategies for Better Information Access

 • Frictionless login access

-If users can't access answers instantly from wherever they are, adoption will stall.
+If users can't access answers quickly from wherever they are, adoption will stall.

 9. Connect Knowledge to Real Workflows